SAP-samples/xsa-cap-migration/examples/ManualMigration.md

   In this step, we will remove or modify the unsupported database features in the CAP CDS files.
 Some of them are listed below
   - Remove the full text index as they are no longer supported.
   - Convert Series entity to a regular entity.
-  - Convert Calculated field to regular field and use the `@sql.append` annotation above the field to add the calculation as below example
+  - Change the Calculated field to a [Stored calculated element](https://cap.cloud.sap/docs/releases/jun23#calculated-elements-on-write) as below example
     ```
       Entity Employees {
         key  ID: Integer;